zhetai/motia/MVP-OPENSOURCE.md

   - When developing locally, the engine scans all `*.step.*` files, creating an in-memory list of active steps.
   - The **Workbench** can then display these steps, allowing you to run or debug them.
 - **Production Registry**
-  - In a production environment (Lambda, Docker, Kubernetes, not yet decided), Wistro again scans and loads the steps.
+  - In a production environment (Lambda, Docker, Kubernetes, not yet decided), Motia again scans and loads the steps.
   - Large organizations may have hundreds or thousands of steps in a single environment.
 Each environment has its own registry, isolating step sets.

 ---